Stuart Percy

-Stuart Percy (born May 18, 1993) is a Canadian professional ice hockey defenceman who is currently playing for HC Vítkovice Ridera in the Czech Extraliga (ELH).
-He was selected 25th overall in the 2011 NHL Entry Draft by the Toronto Maple Leafs.
+Stuart Percy (born May 18, 1993) is a Canadian professional ice hockey defenceman who is currently playing for HC Škoda Plzeň in the Czech Extraliga (ELH).
+He was selected 25th overall in the 2011 NHL entry draft by the Toronto Maple Leafs.

 Playing career

 On September 21, 2011, Percy was cut from the Toronto Maple Leafs training camp and sent back to major junior due to the impending lock-out.
 On November 22, 2011, the Maple Leafs signed Percy to a three-year, entry-level contract.

 Following an impressive preseason, Percy started the 2014–15 season on the Leafs but was returned to the Toronto Marlies after playing seven games with the Maple Leafs.

 After his entry-level contract, following the 2015–16 season, Percy was not tendered a contract as a restricted free agent, releasing him to free agency.
 On July 1, 2016, Percy was signed by the Pittsburgh Penguins to a one-year, two-way contract worth $575,000 at the NHL level.
 He was assigned to AHL affiliate, the Wilkes-Barre/Scranton Penguins for the duration of his contract.

 As a free agent from the Penguins, Percy was not offered a contract offer over the summer for the 2017–18 season.
 On October 21, 2017, he agreed to a professional try-out contract with the Rochester Americans of the AHL, affiliate to the Buffalo Sabres.
 Percy impressed and soon secured a one-year contract to remain with the Americans.
 He responded with a professional-best season in contributing with personal highs of 7 goals and 27 assists for 34 points in 67 games.

 On July 26, 2018, Percy agreed as a free agent to a one-year AHL contract with the Belleville Senators, affiliate to the Ottawa Senators.
 In the 2018–19 season, Percy registered 19 points in 41 games from the blueline for Belleville before he was traded to the Providence Bruins in exchange for Austin Fyten on March 4, 2019.
 Percy played out the remainder of the season with the P-Bruins, registering 5 points in 14 games.

 As an unsigned free agent over the summer, Percy returned to the Belleville Senators on a professional try-out to begin the 2019–20 season on October 21, 2019.
 He appeared in just 5 games before his season was halted through an elbow injury.

 As a free agent, Percy opted to pursue a European career, agreeing to a one-year contract with Finnish club, Vaasan Sport of the Liiga, on July 3, 2020.

 After a lone season in Finland, Percy then moved to the Czech Extraliga and appeared in two seasons with Motor České Budějovice before leaving after the 2022–23 season.
 He was then signed to a two-year contract with fellow Czech club, HC Vítkovice Ridera, on May 2, 2023.